cmdcolin/cactus/doc/sa_refgraph_hackathon_2023.md

 Next, switch to the directory where your input data is and where you want to run cactus and run the following.

-**IMPORTANT** Toil/Cactus do not (yet) understand cluser time limits.
+**IMPORTANT** Toil/Cactus do not (yet) understand cluster time limits.
 This will change soon (our cluster will be adopting time limits this month), but in the meantime, you need to make sure that the default time limit for all jobs is longer than the slowest job (which is almost always minigraph construction).
 One way to do this is with the `TOIL_SLURM_ARGS` environment variable.
 In general, this variable lets you add any options you want to every job submitted to the cluster by Cactus (see `sbatch --help` for a listing) of possible options.
 If you do not specify this, jobs will be submitted with some default limit (3 hours, I think) and get evicted if they go longer.
 Thanks **Mamana Mbiyavanga** for helping to figure this out!!!

 ```
 export TOIL_SLURM_ARGS="-t 1440"